ggabriel96/lasso/examples/README.md

 # Third-party

-The examples in this project thankfully utilizes the third-party resources listed below.
+The examples in this project thankfully utilize the third-party resources listed below.
 Their licenses are located in the [`licenses/`](licenses/) directory.